twirl/The-API-Book/src/en/clean-copy/03-Section II. The API Patterns/10-api-patterns-partial-updates.md

 This approach is much more complex to implement, but it is the only viable technique for realizing collaborative editing as it explicitly reflects the exact actions the client applied to an entity.
 Having the changes in this format also allows for organizing offline editing with accumulating changes on the client side for the server to resolve the conflict later based on the revision history.

-**NB**: One approach to this task is developing a set of operations in which all actions are transitive (i.e., the final state of the entity does not change regardless of the order in which the changes were applied).
-One example of such a nomenclature is a conflict-free replicated data type (*CRDT*).[ref Conflict-Free Replicated Data Type|ref:shapiro-et-al-crdt Conflict-Free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) However, we consider this approach viable only in some subject areas, as in real life, non-transitive changes are always possible.
+**NB**: One approach to this task is developing a set of operations in which the state of the system remains consistent regardless of the order in which the operations are applied.
+One example of such a nomenclature is a conflict-free replicated data type (*CRDT*).[ref Conflict-Free Replicated Data Type|ref:shapiro-et-al-crdt Conflict-Free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) However, we consider this approach viable only in some subject areas, as in real life, the order of operation *is* typically important.
 If one user entered new text in the document and another user removed the document completely, there is no way to automatically resolve this conflict that would satisfy both users.
 The only correct way of resolving this conflict is explicitly asking users which option for mitigating the issue they prefer.